WDD 330: Web Frontend Development II

 ProductDetails.mjs

-1. Create a new file in the js folder called ProductDetails.mjs
+1. Open your new file ProductDetails.mjs which located in the js directory.

 1. constructor(): This is recommended for classes.

-2. init(): There are a few things that need to happen before our class can be used.
-Some will happen in the constructor and will happen automatically.
-Others it is nice to have more control over and so we will place them into an init method.
+2. init(): There are a few things that need to happen before the class can be used.
+Some will happen in the constructor, automatically.
+Other Others need to be controlled and will be placed in this init method.

-3. addToCart(): This is the function that is currently in product.js.
-Move it here.
+3. addProductToCart(): This is the function that is currently in product.js.

-4. renderProductDetails(): Method to generate the HTML to display our product.
+4. renderProductDetails(): Method to generate or populate the HTML to display the product details.

-3. It will be nice for our product to keep track of important information about itself.
+3. It will be nice for the product to keep track of important information about itself.
 For example,

 constructor(productId, dataSource){